namor5772/WeatherStationESP32/README.md

 We are using the ESPRESSIF ESP32-WROOM-32E board.
 Here we describe the software running on this board.
 First build the board and then program the ESP32 using the Arduino IDE.
-When programming the jumper must be set so that the board power and the USB programmer do no conflict, and set afterwars for testing.
+When programming the jumper must be set so that the board power and the USB programmer do no conflict, and set afterwards for testing.

 ## Setup WIFI interface

-To access the weather station we are using MQTT via a Python GUI app on a PC running Windows 10.
+To access the weather station we are using MQTT via a Python GUI app on a PC running Windows 11.
 Here we describe this software.

 ## Design circuit board